Hartecode/trailer-bug/README.md

 # TrailerBug

+*This project is actively being updated some tooling and functionality may change*

 Trailer Bug is a fun app to allow users to search or discover movies or tv show trailers to watch.
 This is a great app for anyone who loves watching trailers more then the actual movie or show.
 [Demo](https://trailerbug.netlify.com/) this app at `https://trailerbug.netlify.com/`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3